How to Photograph the Northern Lights in Iceland

 A good trick for finding where weak northern lights are dancing is to take a picture of the night sky.
 Looking at the scene through a camera screen will pick up any activity, as lenses let in more light than the human eye.

-The main weather condition that impedes the appearance of the Northern Lights in Iceland and other locations is cloud cover.
-With heavy cloud cover, it’s almost impossible to see the Northern Lights, and you will need to wait for cloud gaps.
+Cloud cover is the main weather condition that gets in the way of seeing the northern lights in Iceland and other places.
+With heavy cloud cover, it’s almost impossible to see the northern lights, and you will need to wait for cloud gaps.

 To maximize your chances, you can check the cloud cover forecast and the aurora forecast in Iceland and take advantage of spots in the country with cloud gaps.